Polymer translocation through extended patterned pores in two dimensions: scaling of the total translocation time: Introduction

 \section{Introduction}

-Translocation of polymer or proteins is an ubiquitous process inside biological cells and is among one of the important processes which propel the cell functionality~\cite{Albe_2002_book,van2007motor}.
-In the last two and half decades, polymer translocation has gained considerable attention due to its technological applications such as rapid DNA sequencing, gene therapy and controlled drug delivery~\cite{salman2001pnas,ying2022nn}.
-It is now possible to fabricate synthetic nanopores in the laboratory which can remain stable at high temperatures, external drive or change in the solvent conditions.
+Polymer and protein translocation through narrow pores is a fundamental process in biology and an emerging paradigm for nanoscale transport in technology.
+Translocation of polymer or proteins is an ubiquitous process inside biological cells and is among one of the important processes that propel the cell functionality~\cite{Albe_2002_book,van2007motor}.
+In the past two and half decades, polymer translocation has gained considerable attention due to its technological applications such as rapid DNA sequencing, gene therapy and controlled drug delivery~\cite{salman2001pnas,ying2022nn}.
+Recent advances in nanofabrication have enabled stable synthetic nanopores that can operate under high voltages, elevated temperatures, and various solvent conditions.
+These pores have become controllable experimental systems to explore the physics of single‐molecule transport.
 A single strand of a biopolymer such as DNA or RNA can be electrophoretically driven through such nanopores in a controlled manner.
 The ion current flowing through the nanopore gets blocked when the polymer is inside the pore which gives the signature of the polymer sequence~\cite{kasianowicz1996characterization}.